 Be sure to attend the regattas, and allow yourself plenty of time to get to the race site.
-In some cases, you may have to walk quite a ways from the parking area, and race schedules can change unexpectedly.
+In some cases, you may have to walk a long distance from the parking area.
+Race schedules can change unexpectedly.
 Don't miss the race you came to see!
-Directions to the out-of-town races are published in the Cox Box newsletter, and on the Web site.
-You can also sign up for a weekly e-mail Hotline during the season, which provides last-minute tips.
+Directions to the regattas can be found on this Web site.

 Bundle up.
-The weather is unpredictable in April, and standing all day beside a river or lake can get pretty miserable if it’s cold and wet.
-It’s better to stow a rainjacket than wish you had one.
+The weather can be unpredictable, and standing all day beside a river or lake can get pretty miserable if it’s cold and wet.
+It’s better to stow a rain jacket than wish you had one.

 Look for the tent at most out-of-town regattas.
 Crew Boosters sets up a tent on the race course.
 It’s a place where rowers can rest and get something to eat and drink, and parents can congregate and watch the events on the water.
 Parent volunteers do it all - set up the tent, prepare the food, and make sure everything runs smoothly.
 It’s like tailgating on a grand scale!

 Most regattas are all-day events.
 Even though the rowers may not be on the water for more than a half hour, they have to prepare the boats and load them on the trailers, unload them at the race site and set them up, and then stow them back at the Boathouse at the end of the day.
-Coaches expect all rowers to travel as a team to and from out-of-town regattas.
+In Spring - All rowers are REQUIRED to travel as a team to and from out-of-town regattas.
 In Fall - Rowers make their own way to regattas.
 Coaches will tell rowers where and when to meet.

 Alexandria Crew Boosters Club, Inc. (ACB), organized in 1951, is parents and friends who want to see TC Crew stay at the top of the rowing world.
 We do the bulk of the fund raising to buy the best and safest equipment for the rowers, and provide the people power to help the program run smoothly.
-ACB officers and Board members are elected each June, and membership meetings are held in October, March and June (at Awards Night).
+ACB officers and Board members are elected each June, and General Membership meetings are held at least 3 times a year.

-Summer Crew.
-Alexandria Crew Boosters conducts a summer crew program for novice and experienced rowers starting mid-June through July 31.
+Summer Crew - Alexandria Crew Boosters conducts a summer crew program for novice and experienced rowers.
 Adults and youth are welcome.
-Your are required to complete a high school physical and swim test.
 Novice rowers (rising eighth grade through adult) learn to sweep row (one oar).
 More advanced youth rowers can learn to scull (two oars).
 This is a relaxed activity.
 Rowers come and go on vacation but they can still learn a lot.
 The final day of Summer Crew is a regatta on the Potomac, the “Blue Plains Sprint.”
 This is a chance to see what the novice crews can do.
 Everybody races!
 Come for breakfast!

-MidAtlantic Erg Sprints.
-Erg races - rowers competing on erg machines - are held the first weekend in February.
+MidAtlantic Erg Sprints - Erg races - rowers competing on erg machines - are usually held the first weekend in February.
 Over 400 rowers and health club members from New England to North Carolina come to George Washington Middle School to row indoors.
-Alexandria Crew Boosters sponsors this event, and students compete and parents volunteer as timers and in many other positions.
+Alexandria Crew Boosters sponsors this event, while students compete and parents volunteer as timers and in many other positions.
 This event is a major fundraiser!

 Crew Boosters maintains this Web site.
 During the rowing season, Crew Boosters also publishes last-minute information about coming events.
 Ask a coach or parent for details.